tuftsenigma/statistics-of-tufts-confessions/README.md

 > *On an average day, there are about 60 confessions broadcasted on the Tufts Confessions Facebook page.
 The page receives about 1132 confessions in a given month and since its creation in 2013, it has posted nearly 25,000 anonymous confessions of Tufts students.
 Clearly, we have a lot to say.
 But what are we all talking about and is it important?*

-Python scripts used to mine confession text as well as d3 code used to produce interactive visualizations. (pull at your own risk)
+Python scripts used to mine and run sentiment analysis / LDA on confession text as well as d3 code used to produce interactive visualizations. (pull at your own risk)

 ---